hftbattle/documentation/en/quick_start.md

   ```bash
   ./run.py user_strategy
   ```
-- If you develop new strategies in the off-line development package, change the strategy registration line in the cpp-file:
+- If you develop new strategies in the off-line development package, change the strategy registration line in the cpp-file.
-  Note, *best_strategy_ever* — is the folder, cpp and json files name:
+  Note that *best_strategy_ever* is the folder, cpp and json files name:

   ```c++
   REGISTER_CONTEST_STRATEGY(UserStrategy, best_strategy_ever)